Shinbundang Line: Phases

 Phase 2, a southern extension of the line, was primarily designed to ease heavy traffic between Yongin's Suji-gu and Bundang/Seoul, as Suji-gu was not a planned city like Bundang but abruptly and organically developed with large apartment complexes.
 As a result, Suji-gu is even more residential than Bundang, resulting in heavy traffic in connecting roads.
-The other aim was to connect the newly planned city of Gwanggyo rapidly to Seoul.
+The other aim was to connect the newly planned Gwanggyo New Town rapidly to Seoul.
 Because of the investors and owners of Phase 1 and 2 being different, a 300 won extra charge was added on top of the 900 won extra charge if riders crossed Jeongja station.
 Residents of Suji and Gwanggyo criticized the fare discrimination, despite a cashback being offered to frequent riders between Pangyo station and Dongcheon/Suji-gu Office Station (200 won for Dongcheon and 100 won for Suji-gu Office).
 The mayor of Yongin and Suwon, along with officials from Gyeonggi-do asked the Ministry of Land, Infrastructure and Transport to lower the fares, which announced that it is trying to cut the fare by using low interest rate loans but it would take at least a year for it to be finalized.

 There was a debate between Seongnam City and Suwon City regarding whether Migeum should be included in the Phase 2 extension of Shinbundang Line.
 Supporters argued that the distance between Jeongja station and SB01, an originally planned station to follow Jeongja, would be unusually long at 3.76 km.
 They also argued that the inclusion of Migeum will alleviate traffic in the area.
 Meanwhile, the Suwon opposition claims that the inclusion would delay travel time to Gwanggyo, a planned area of Suwon in construction.

 Phase 3, a northern extension of the line, will extend the line northwest of Gangnam to Yongsan station.
 This additional stretch is estimated to cost at least 400 billion won.
 Because part of the line lies inside the Yongsan Garrison, the phase was split into two sections.
 One section, an extension from Gangnam to Sinsa, began construction in 2016 and was opened on May 28, 2022.
 The other section, a further extension from Sinsa to Yongsan, will start construction and will open no earlier than 2027.

 Phase 4, a further extension of the line, will extend the line southwest to Suwon's Homaesil and Hwaseo station.
 It will be constructed in the 2020s and open no earlier than 2027.

 An additional consideration is to push the line north beyond Yongsan Station and end around Gwanghwamun station and Gyeongbokgung station, making it easier for commuters to access Gangnam from the central business district of Seoul.
 It was unclear if this idea has been scrapped or pushed back for a later reevaluation but resurfaced as a March 2012 campaign promise by Hong Sa-duk to expand the line near Gyeongbokgung Station.